 This model works well for businesses that offer high-demand, premium pieces of content, such as popular sporting events or movies.
-Depending on the type of content, users may pay to access content once, such as with a live streamed concert or sporting event or a movie rental, or they may pay for the privilege of downloading that piece of content for repeated viewing.
+Depending on the type of content, users may pay to access content once, such as with a live-streamed concert or sporting event or a movie rental, or they may pay for the privilege of downloading that piece of content for repeated viewing.

 While TVOD can work well for some industries, it often works best for those brands that routinely produce big, one-time events or offer content that is highly anticipated and well-publicized.

-Security & Access Control
+6. Secure Video Delivery & Access Control

 Giving access only to those users who should be able to view your content is important to protecting your revenue stream and your content.